gaidardzhiev/ring0fuzzer/readme.md

 # CPU Instruction Fuzzer Kernel Module

-Take your Intel Ivy Bridge CPU to the edge by fuzzing raw instructions deep in ring 0, no user space hand holding here.
+Take your `x86_64` CPU to the edge by fuzzing raw instructions deep in ring 0, no user space hand holding here.
 This isn’t a playground toy; it’s a serious kernel module designed to smash undocumented CPU instructions and test the limits of your processor’s fault tolerance.

 **Features at a glance:**